Vatican Airport Transfers: bus from Vatican to Fiumicino Airport

 There is also the Rome Tourist Card, which can be a good alternative.
 With this pass, you can access the Sistine Chapel, get skip the line tickets to Vatican Museums and St Peters Basilica and get a free one-way airport transfer to Rome city center.
 You can check price and details here.

 Tips: the best way to get to Vatican City

 We hope we have detailed all the options for you to decide on the best way to get to the Vatican City from Rome’s airports.

 In our view, the airport buses are great contenders in terms of both convenience and cost if you are travelling alone.
 And a shuttle bus from Vatican to Fiumicino airport and vice versa is perhaps the best compromise between cost and accessibility as you can get dropped right near your hotel.

 For groups of four people however or more, a taxi pick up or private shuttle service may be ideal and work out just as cheap as the bus.

-Conclusion on how to get from Ciampino and Fiumicino airports to Vatican City
+Conclusion on how to get by bus from Vatican to Fiumicino and Ciampino airports

 After planning your trip to the nearest airport to the Vatican, you have to decide what transport option to go for.

 Now is the time to get planning and book any tickets if necessary.
 As always, we recommend you book as much as possible online beforehand to beat the queues and help you budget your trip to the Vatican…….
 Enjoy!